kriot/3DJS/README.md

 Let A is a transformations matrix (it may be translation, scale, rotation round X, Y or Z axis) So all we need to make this operation with this vector is multiply our vector by this matrix.
 We are able to make composition of matrices my multiplicate those.
-In the end, we should multiplicate vector for projection matrix and normalize w (the lastest coordinate).
+In the end, we should multiplicate vector for projection matrix and normalize w (the last coordinate).
 We use 4x4 matrices only to be able to make this operation.
 Now we can draw line above two points on a 2d screen.
 (It's correct because 3d line goes to a line in one point projection)

 Using matrices is good idea because it's simple (in comparsion with other methods) and fast.
 We can save now using matrix or load identity to normalize basics.